peejaywk/VinylRack/testing.md

 * **PASS**

 ### Test-012 : On Sale Page / Items
-Test to confirm that the correct products are displayed on the On Sale page with the % discound and the price adjusted accordingly.
+Test to confirm that the correct products are displayed on the On Sale page with the % discount and the price adjusted accordingly.

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. Click the On Sale link in navigation bar and confirm that the correct products are displayed.
 Only products with the 'on_sale' flag set should be displayed.